Pose And Joint-Aware Action Recognition: Method

-\textbf{Encoding pose evolution.} In this work, we focus on action recognition from videos using the evolution of human pose as a cue.
-Given a video of $T$ frames, we first run a pose detector on each frame of the video to obtain heat-maps $h_j^t \in \mathbb{R}^{H \times W},~t = 1, \dots, T$ for the $j^{\text{th}}$ joint, $j = 1, \dots, J$.
-Following \citet{choutas2018potion}, we temporally aggregate the heat-maps using a weighted sum.
-Specifically, given the temporally stacked joint heat-maps $C \in \mathbb{R}^{T\times J\times H \times W}$, we temporally aggregate the heat-maps to give a representation $P \in \mathbb{R}^{J\times H\times W} = \sum_t{C[t]*o[t]}$ using a weighing function $o[t]$.
-To increase the representation power, we use three such aggregating functions to give a final representation $P \in \mathbb{R}^{3 \times J\times H\times W}$.
-For a fair comparison we use the same $o[t]$ as \cite{choutas2018potion}(Fig. \ref{fig:aggregation_functions}).
-The advantage of using this approach is that it lets us encode the whole video without sampling, and it helps reasoning about the global structure more effectively using CNNs.
+\textbf{Pose extraction and encoding pose evolution} In this paper, we focus on action recognition from videos using the evolution of human pose as a cue.
+Given a video of $T$ frames, we first run a pose detector on each frame of the video to obtain heatmaps $h_j^t \in \mathbb{R}^{H \times W},~t = 1, \dots, T$ for the $j^{\text{th}}$ joint, $j = 1, \dots, J$.
+The heatmaps intuitively denote the location estimate of each joint for every frame.
+Following \cite{choutas2018potion}, we temporally aggregate the heatmaps using a weighted sum.
+Given the temporally stacked joint heatmaps $C \in \mathbb{R}^{T\times J\times H \times W}$, we aggregate the heatmaps to give a representation $P' = \sum_t{C[t] o[t]}$ using a (fixed) piece-wise linear weighing function $o$ where $P' \in \mathbb{R}^{J\times H\times W}$.
+We use three different weighting functions described in~\cite{choutas2018potion}, giving the final motion representation of shape $p_j \in \mathbb{R}^{3\times H\times W}$.
+The advantage of using this approach is that it lets us encode the whole video without sampling, and also helps in reasoning about the global structure more effectively using CNNs.
+This module returns joint-motion trajectories which are used by our model for action recognition.